llvm/llvm-project/llvm/docs/LangRef.rst

 definition is located in a different section, the behavior is undefined.

 LLVM allows an explicit code model to be specified for globals.
-If the target supports it, it will emit globals in the code model specified.
+If the target supports it, it will emit globals in the code model specified, overriding the code model used to compile the translation unit.
+The allowed values are "tiny", ..., "large".
+This may be extended in the future to specify global data layout that doesn't cleanly fit into a specific code model.

 By default, global initializers are optimized by assuming that global variables defined within the module are not modified from their